 QUESTIONER: Okay, thank you.

-QUESTIONER: You mentioned this morning that you finished the lordship salvation series and if we had a question concerning that or maybe in the heaven series we could ask you.
-The question I had...first of all, I want to tell you that I appreciate the morning service last week on Ephesians 1, and I’m with you on this.
-I think I need to find out some things in other areas.
-The passage you’re dealing with now in 1 Timothy you’ll eventually get to it with, “Henceforth there’s laid up for me a crown of righteousness.."
-The question I have being in relation to the passage you’re dealing with in 1 Timothy on Paul dying and going to heaven, “Henceforth there’s laid up for me a crown of righteousness which the Lord the righteous judge shall give to me on that day, not only unto me but on all those who love His appearing.”
+QUESTIONER: You mentioned this morning that you finished the lordship salvation series and if we had a question concerning that or maybe something in the heaven series we could ask you.
+The question I had – first of all, I want to tell you that I appreciate the morning service last week on Ephesians 1, and I’m with you on this.
+I think I need to find out some things on other areas.
+The passage you’re dealing with now in 1 Timothy you’ll eventually get to it with, “Henceforth there’s laid up for me a crown of righteousness.”
+But the question I have being in relation to the passage you’re dealing with in 1 Timothy on Paul dying and going to heaven, “Henceforth there’s laid up for me a crown of righteousness which the Lord the righteous judge shall give to me on that day, not only unto me but on all those who love His appearing.”
 Reading just the New Testament I see in Jesus in John chapter 5 when He talks in verse 28 and 29 about there being a resurrection of life and damnation, I believe that means one day.
 And in John 6 where He talks about, “This is the Father’s will, everyone who sees the Son and believes in Him, they have everlasting life and I’ll raise him up on the last day.”
 I wanted to know, because in 2 Thessalonians chapter 1 verses 7 through 10 when he deals with Christ’s return, His appearing –

 JOHN: Flaming fire, taking vengeance on those that know not God.